 IV-2 Establishment of Communications

-ELCFV’s staff, in conjunction with OEL’s Information Technology staff, will ensure all necessary and preplanned communications systems are established, adequate, and functioning properly; and will service and correct any faulty or inadequate communications systems.
+ELCFV’s staff, in conjunction with DEL’s Information Technology staff, will ensure all necessary and preplanned communications systems are established, adequate, and functioning properly; and will service and correct any faulty or inadequate communications systems.

-The alternate facility is pre-equipped with internet capability, telephone, and fax lines.
+The alternate facility is pre-equipped with internet and printing capabilities, telephone, and fax lines.

 ELCFV will ensure continual updates are provided in the form of telephone contacts, press releases via social media, and ELCFV website, to optimize communication efforts to both internal and external customers.